yoep/SEDS-Setup/README.md

 <h2>Description</h2>
 It's a bash script for starting and configuring a Space Engineers server on a optionally headless Linux machine.

-Report issues on the issues page. <B>MAKE SURE YOU LOOK THROUGH THEM FIRST.</B> Someone's probably already posted a solution, or it's a known bug.
+<a href="https://github.com/ArghArgh200/SEDS-Setup/issues">Report issues on the issues page. <B>MAKE SURE YOU LOOK THROUGH THEM FIRST.</B></a> Someone's probably already posted a solution, or it's a known bug.

+<h2>Requirements</h2>

+A Debian or Ubuntu-based OS (Others untested, use at own risk, <a href="https://github.com/ArghArgh200/SEDS-Setup/issues">report success/failures/tweaks to issues</a>)

+A recent version of bash

+WINE 1.7.30 or higher

+WineTricks

+Python 2.7 or higher

+<code>unzip</code>

+<code>wget</code>

+<code>screen</code>

 <h2>Usage</h2>